hbctraining/Peak_analysis_workshop/lessons/06_peak_visualization_with_igv.md

   <li><code>-ibam</code> - Input sorted BAM file</li>
   <li><code>-bg</code> - Output depth in bedGraph format</li>
   <li><code>-scale</code> - Scale factor used for scaling the data</li>
+  <li><code>sort -k1,1 -k2,2n</code> - The output file is unsorted and needs to be sorted by chromosome and chromosome start location
   <li><code>&gt; $OUTPUT_FILE</code> - Write to an ouptut file</li>
 </ul><br>

+The full documentation for <code>bedtools genomecov</code> can be found <a href="https://bedtools.readthedocs.io/en/latest/content/tools/genomecov.html">here</a>.

 At this point it is possible to load bedGraph formatted files into IGV, but they are much larger than BigWig files, so we will convert our bedGraph files into BigWig files using a tool called <code>bedGraphToBigWig</code>:<br>